bioFAM/MOFA2/faq.md

 ## FAQ on the transition of the implementation from `MOFA` to `MOFA2`

-**(Q) What happened to `MOFA` and what has changes in `MOFA2`?**
+**(Q) What happened to `MOFA` and what has changed in `MOFA2`?**
 The R package `MOFA` and python package `mofapy` have been superseded by their new versions `MOFA2` and python package `mofapy2`.
-Please use these implementations if you want to use the MOFA framework.
 The new implementation inherits all the features of the old version and remains applicable for both bulk and single cell multi-omic data but provides additional functionalities (multi-group framework, MEFISTO) and is much faster.
 Have a look at our [News site](https://biofam.github.io/MOFA2/NEWS.html) for most recent developments and a list of changes in `MOFA2` compared to `MOFA`.

 ## FAQ on the downstream analysis